gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-02/index.md

 1. Fixed a number of minor bugs in the `persistent-ebs-volume` module.
 All AWS API calls in `mount-ebs-volume` are now done with retries, as there are transient reasons why they might fail (e.g., IAM permissions taking a while to propagate).
 Fix a syntax error in `unmount-ebs-volume`.

 1. The `aws_security_group` in now uses `name_prefix` instead of `name` and sets `create_before_destroy` to `true`.
 This should fix the `DependencyViolation: resource sg-XXX has a dependent object` error described in https://github.com/terraform-providers/terraform-provider-aws/issues/1671.
 However, this will result in the Security Group being renamed and therefore, recreated.
-To update to this new version of `single-server`, which is used in the bastion host, OpenVPN server, Jenkins, and elsewhere, you'll need to:
+To update to this new version of `single-server`, which is used in the bastion host, OpenVPN server, Jenkins, and elsewhere, you&apos;ll need to:
     1. Find all resources that depend on this security group and remove that dependency.
 It is OK to do this in the AWS UI.
     1. Run `apply` with this new `single-server` version to create the new security group.
     1. Run `apply` in each module from step 1 to recreate the dependency.